netmagis/netmagis/server/man/netmagis-dbmaint.md

 Perform daily and hourly maintenance jobs on Netmagis database:

-  * backup database in the directory specified by the `dumpdir` key (in `netmagis.conf`).
+  * Backup database in the directory specified by the `dumpdir` key (in `netmagis.conf`).
     If the value of this parameter is empty, backup is not performed.
-  * create a copy of the Netmagis database into a sandbox database specified by the `dbcopy` key (in `netmagis.conf`).
+  * Create a copy of the Netmagis database into a sandbox database specified by the `dbcopy` key (in `netmagis.conf`).
     If the value of this parameter is empty, backup is not performed.
-  * garbage collect database with `vacuumdb` (1)
+  * Garbage collect database with `vacuumdb` (1).
-  * expire spools used in the `topo` Netmagis module
+  * Expire spools used in the `topo` Netmagis module.

 Actions are specified by one of the two following parameters: